macz-norton/work-day-planner/README.md

-# Workday Planner
+# Work Day Planner

 ## Description

-The workday planner is a simple calendar application that allows the user to save events for each hour of the work day.
+The work day planner is a simple calendar application that allows the user to save events for each hour of the work day.
 The app runs in the browser and uses dynamically updated HTML and CSS powered by jQuery.

 ```
 AS AN employee with a busy schedule